 4- Food banks are there to not only feed families in need, but also to help families consume healthy meals.
 When donating food, I donate canned vegetables, proteins, unsweetened beverages and not junk food or sweets.
 For families in need, it’s important for them to receive a boxed well-balanced meal.

 5- Donating is important, but volunteering is, too!
 Food banks rely on volunteers for everything from unwrapping pallets, stocking shelves, assisting with special events, and more.
 I am on an email list for our local food bank.
 Each quarter, I receive an email with their volunteer needs and how our group can help.
-Click here to find your local bank to support.
-Check out their website to find the email for their volunteer coordinator.
-They will be delighted to have you on their volunteer list!
+I’m sure your local food bank will be delighted to have you on their volunteer list!